 for j in range(y + 1):

-Whole purpose of integral image is to calulate sum of pixels inside a given rectangle fast.
+The whole purpose of integral image is to calculate the sum of pixels inside a given rectangle fast.

-We knows values p, q, r, s in integral image and they represnt the sum of all the left and top values.
-Our goal is to find pixel sum of D.
+We know values p, q, r, s in the integral image and they represent the sum of all the left and top values.
+Our goal is to find the pixel sum of D.

 def sum_region(integral_img, top_left, bottom_right):